fslo1709/bankingapi/README.md

 Another implementation was thought of, in which more topics could be created and divided per calendar year as to reduce the size of the topics, but not certain if this would be better or worse.
 For the sake of time, it was not explored further.

 ___The user is already authenticated and the API client invoking the transaction API will send a JWT token containing the user’s unique identity key (e.g. P-0123456789)___

 Key used to create partitions.
-Authentication is assumed to be true, so the JWT Token is only checked via * ?
+TODO: extract username from JWT token

 ___The exchange rate on any given date is provided by an external API___